 - 3.1 This IDP has been formulated in consultation with the relevant bodies responsible for each type of infrastructure.
 It has been developed in two stages.
 Stage 1 assesses the current overall picture and identifies strategic capacity issues which might influence the development strategy.
-Infrastructure and service providers were asked to set out any strategic surplus/deficit capacity issues, along with planned projects already in the pipeline. - 3.2 To undertake the stage 1 assessment, a proforma was circulated to all infrastructure and service providers on the Council's contact database, and respondents were asked to provide information on: - · current capacity or existing levels of use; - future capacity (of infrastructure in its current form); - planned provision; - indicative sources of fund; and - timescale for the improvements to be implemented. - 3.3 Although respondents were asked to provide information on the current and future capacity of the infrastructure that they are responsible for, such information was often not forthcoming or not available, especially from those organisations that operate regionally or nationally.
+Infrastructure and service providers were asked to set out any strategic surplus/deficit capacity issues, along with planned projects already in the pipeline. - 3.2 To undertake the stage 1 assessment, a proforma was circulated to all infrastructure and service providers on the Council's contact database, and respondents were asked to provide information on: - current capacity or existing levels of use; - future capacity (of infrastructure in its current form); - planned provision; - indicative sources of fund; and - timescale for the improvements to be implemented. - 3.3 Although respondents were asked to provide information on the current and future capacity of the infrastructure that they are responsible for, such information was often not forthcoming or not available, especially from those organisations that operate regionally or nationally.
 The work was therefore supplemented by a desk-based assessment.
 Published reports, business plans and investment strategies were reviewed to obtain additional background information and data.
 These included annual reports, budget statements, service plans and strategies.
-Table 3: Borough-wide Infrastructure Requirements and Planned Projects in section 5 shows the list of infrastructures currently identified and proposed as part of this process.
-The conclusions from stage 1 informed the Local Plan development strategy development. - 3.4 Stage 2 of the infrastructure delivery plan focuses around discussions based on potential allocations.
-The objective is to identify the detailed requirements of those potential sites.
-Infrastructure and service providers are asked to comment on the requirements arising from the proposed site allocations as well as considering the potential cumulative impacts were possible.
-Table 6 in Section 7 sets out the outcomes from this process.
-This will be completed following consultation on the Draft Local Plan and will be included in this IDP for the Publication Plan consultation. - 3.5 Infrastructure providers have provided information on the type of project, its anticipated cost and the likely timescales for when it would be required, as well as a position on the likely funding source.
-This has been a continual/iterative process.
+Table 3: Borough-wide Infrastructure Requirements and Planned Projects in section 5 shows the list of infrastructure currently identified and proposed as part of this process. - 3.4 Stage 2 of the infrastructure delivery plan focuses around discussions based on local plan development and site allocations.
+The objective is to identify the detailed requirements of those potential sites or clusters of sites.
+Infrastructure and service providers were asked to contribute identifying the requirements arising from the sites as well as the cumulative impacts were possible.
+Tables 5 and 6 set out the outcomes from this process and form the basis of the link to the Local Plan policies Tin1 to 4. - 3.5 Infrastructure providers provided information on the type of project, its anticipated cost and the likely timescales for when it would be required, as well as a position on the likely funding source.
+This was a continual/iterative process.
 Providers were asked about some of the potential sites in the 2017 consultation process and where appropriate that information has been reviewed and included.
-This process has included a further consultation with infrastructure providers through the summer of 2019 to update the 'baseline' position as part of the Draft Plan development.
-A view on the priority requirement of the 'project' is also included, with each project assigned a priority based on whether the provision is critical, important and desirable:
+This process included a further consultation with infrastructure providers through the summer of 2019 and into 2020 to update the 'baseline' position.
+A view on the priority requirement of the 'project' (table 1) is also included, with each project assigned a priority based on whether the provision is critical, important and desirable: